 Billy Glen Norris, Sr., 62 of Lecompte, Louisiana 07-21-14

-Fire Chief Norris responded to a medical emergency response call with members of his fire department in the early morning hours of July 21st.
+Fire Chief Norris responded to a medical emergency incident with members of his fire department in the early morning hours of July 21st.
 Upon completion of the run, Norris complained to fellow firefighters of not feeling well with some pain in one of his shoulders and then left the station for home.
-A short time later Chief Norris suffered a heart attack and was transported to Christus St. Frances Cabrini Hospital in Alexandria where he succumbed to his injury.
+A short time later Chief Norris suffered a heart attack and was transported to a local hospital where he succumbed to his injury.
+The cause of death was a heart attack.
 Our thoughts and prayers are with the Norris family.

 Matthew David Goodnature, 21 of Lakeview, Oregon 07-29-14

 Firefighter Goodnature was assigned to the Launch Fire near Four Mile Lake in south central Oregon.
 During a break from fire fighting duties, Firefighter Goodnature experienced an accidental fall.
 When Firefighter Goodnature did not appear for a head count, other firefighters searched for him.
 He was found, deceased, laying over a log on his back.
 Firefighter Goodnature fell in such a way that he broke his neck on impact.
 Our thoughts and prayers are with the Goodnature family.

 James “Jamie” C. Middlebrook, 41 of New Carlisle, Indiana 08-04-14